 For tougher clogs, a drain snake (available at hardware stores) can do wonders.
 It’s a long, flexible tool that you feed into the pipe to manually break up a clog.

-Unlike harsh chemical drain cleaners, enzyme-based drain cleaners like Bio-One break down organic material without damaging your pipes.
-Just follow the instructions on the bottle and let it sit overnight.
+Unlike harsh chemical drain cleaners, enzyme-based alternatives break down organic material without damaging your pipes.
+Look for these at your local hardware or home improvement store.

 Outdoor drains collect leaves, dirt, and other debris.
 Make sure to clear visible debris and flush these drains with a hose periodically to keep them flowing during spring rains.